Images | Particulars | More about | Background and history

 ...and a proud owner scrutinizing his new Frej on video, and another one.

 Is it easy to roll?

 As told above, Frej is developed (not very far) from Njord – a slightly shorter, slightly wider, a little more rockered Njord.
 The background, therefore, is essentially the same.

-The name Frej felt relevant: Frej was, in the Norse mythology the son of Njord, the Vanir God of the sea, the weather, the fishermen and the merchants of the sea.
+Frej was designed in February 2011, and the name felt relevant: Frej was, in the Norse mythology the son of Njord, the Vanir God of the sea, the weather, the fishermen and the merchants of the sea.